gouravanirudh05/HealthSync/README.md

 - **Secure Login and Registration**: Separate registration for patients and doctors.
 - **Appointment Scheduling**: Users can schedule appointments seamlessly.
 - **Real-Time Data Synchronization**: Leveraging **MongoDB** for real-time updates on patients reports and patient-doctor interactions.
+- **Agora-Powered Private Video Consultations**: Secure video consultations using Agora with unique meeting IDs.

+### Agora Integration for Secure Video Consultations:

+A major challenge we faced was that Agora uses a common meeting name, allowing anyone with the name to join.
+To ensure privacy, we implemented a unique meeting name by combining the unique IDs of the patient and doctor.
+This way, each meeting is private, preventing unauthorized access
 ### Technology Stack:
 - **Frontend**:
   - **React.js**: Dynamic and responsive user interface.